Mechazawa/FuckFuckAdblock/README.md

 FuckFuckAdblock
 ===============

 A simple userscript that acts like FuckAdBlock.js (A well known adblock detector) but always says that no adblock was detected.
-Just install it using [Tampermonkey][tampermonkey](chrome) or [Greasemonkey][greasemonkey](Firefox) and try it out at http://sitexw.fr/fuckadblock/.
+Just install it using [Tampermonkey][tampermonkey] (chrome) or [Greasemonkey][greasemonkey] (Firefox) by clicking [here][raw] and try it out at http://sitexw.fr/fuckadblock/.
 FuckFuckAdBlock works on any version of FuckAdBlock.
 [It's kinda like a trace buster buster][tracebusterbuster]

 ![screenshot](http://i.imgur.com/slDcOAI.png)
 ![screenshot beta](http://i.imgur.com/3neSZtH.png)